WICG/compression-dictionary-transport/README.md

 A few things about this current proposal are different from past attempts, in ways we're hoping are meaningful:
 * CORS-based restrictions can ensure that public and private resources don't get mixed in ways that can leak user data.
-* Path-based scoping would help us manage a "single possible dictionary per request" policy, which will minimize client-side cache fan-out.
+* Same-origin, path-based matching would help us manage a "single possible dictionary per request" policy, which will minimize client-side cache fan-out.
 * Dictionaries must already be available on the client to be used (fetching of the dictionary is not in the critical path of a resource fetch).
 * Diff-caching on the server can simplify and enable the server-side deployment story.